-CHE502 Chemical and Statistical Thermodynamics Topic 4 Computational aspects, fitting, minimization, random numbers The book of nature is written in mathematics.
+Mathematical representations, Computational aspects Fitting, minimization, finding extrema, random numbers ... and more

+The book of nature is written in mathematics.

-Without it, it is impossible to understand anything and one risks getting lost in an obscure labyrinth Galileo Galilei (1564-1642) URL: http://theo.ism.u-bordeaux.fr/PBopp/vistec.2020.2021 As we have seen, it is quite easy to write (e,g,) a Hamiltonian \hat{H} for an S.eq. eg. $$\hat{H} = \hat{T} + \hat{V} = \sum \frac{p^2}{2m} + \sum \frac{q_i q_j}{r{ij}} + \dots$$ It is, however, generally (ie. except in some very simple cases, see table on page 7 of topic 2), impossible to solve such equation(s), i.e. to find mathematical expressions $E_i =$ something and $\psi_i =$ something.
+Without it, it is impossible to understand anything and one risks getting lost in an obscure labyrinth

-(The same is true for the equivalent Newton's equations) This is not because we don't know how to do the math, it can be demonstrated rigorously that it is not possible.

-One thus has to use clever approximations (\rightarrow quantum chemistry, \rightarrow simulations (CHI501)) To do these approximations for "chemically interesting" systems (something a little more complex than the H atom, or the ${\sf H}2^+$ ion, or the ${\sf H}2$ molecule, not to mention many molecules), one needs, among other things, - a lot of very smart programming - a lot of computer time (hours, days) - careful and critical scrutiny of the computed results Fortunately, there are many good and free codes (programs) available for many types of calculations which are of interest in chemistry and chemical engineering (There are also many expensive, but often not so good, commercial "software suites") In both cases, one must always be critical of the results Free software is often 'open source', ie. one can look inside and knows exactly what the program is doing.
-One can also modify it if necessary For commercial codes one can usually not verify what they do 'inside' Such programs are called 'black boxes' GIGO "Garbage In - Garage Out".
-This means any program will give you a nonsense output (result) if you supply a nonsense input (data) It is thus always difficult to assess whether a program does what you think it does, or should do, and whether it does it consistently and reliably This is why you always need a scientific background to check on your computed results page 3 As simple example for this, we shall look at two applications: - Fitting - Minimization - Monte Carlo Methods page 4 Fitting We have a number N of (x_i, y_i) points and want to find the coefficients of a function y = f(x) that is the "best possible" (?) representation of the points. - We invent a function f(x) that we think should be suitable, eg a linear one $f(x) = a + b \cdot x$ with the two parameters a and b to be determined. - We must decide: what is "best possible" - Choice 1: the (vertical) distances between y_i and $f(x_i)$ should be minimal, we try to find the minimum of $$\sum{i}^{N} \mid y_i - f(x) \mid$$ or $\sum{i}^{N} (y_i - f(x))^2$ or of the relative error $$\sum{i}^{N} \left| \frac{(y_i - f(x))}{y_i} \right|$$ or any other criterion we may deem useful, taking eg into account that there may be different Δy s and Δx s in our data points One trick is to give data points deemed more important, or with smaller uncertainties, a higher weight.
-The figure shows how the fits shown in Topic 3, page 9 change (a bit) when the points around the minimum are given a higher weight.
+Galileo Galilei (1564-1642)

+Nowadays, very little is done with pencil and paper, and computer programs (codes) are used for all kinds of purposes.

+First Rule of computational studies:

+GIGO: "Garbage In - Garage Out"

+This means any program will give you a nonsensical output (result) if you supply a nonsensical input (data)

+It is always difficult to assess whether a program does what you think it does, or should do, and whether it does it consistently and reliably.

+This is why you always need to check your results carefully: eg: does it behave as you expect? (do you know what to expect?) how do they change if you change your input data slightly (stability)

+For this, you need to know the scientific background of the methods used and the approximations made in the calculations.

+As simple example for this, we shall look at two applications:

+- Fitting

+- Minimization

+- Monte Carlo Methods

+page 3

+Fitting

+We have a number N of (x_i, y_i) points and want to find the coefficients of a function y = f(x) that is the "best possible" (?) representation of the points.

+- We invent a function f(x) that we think should be suitable, eg a linear one $f(x)=a+b\cdot x$ with the two parameters a and b to be determined. - We must decide: what is "best possible" Choice 1: the (vertical) distances between y_i and $f(x_i)$ should be minimal, i.e. we try to find the minimum of

+$$\sum{i=1}^{N} |y_i - f(x)|$$ or $\sum{i=1}^{N} (y_i - f(x))^2$ or (Choices 3 - N) any other criterion we may deem useful, taking eg. into account that there may be different Δy s and Δx s in our data points

+Choice 2: the relative error should be minimal

+$$\sum{i}^{N} \left| \frac{(y_i - f(x))}{y_i} \right|$$

+One trick is to give data points deemed more important, or with smaller uncertainties, a higher weight.

+The figure shows how the fits to potential energy points (eg. from OC) change (a bit) when the points around the minimum are given a higher weight.

-"Fitting" is a particular case of a more general mathematical problem: finding extrema (minima, maxima) of complicated functions We will come to this later Of course, when we have N points, we can always find a function that will fit the N points exactly (eg a polynomial of order N).
+"Fitting" is a particular case of a more general mathematical problem: finding extrema (minima, maxima) of complicated functions

+We will come to this later

+Of course, when we have N points, we can always find a function that will fit the N points exactly (eg a polynomial of order N).
 Such fits are usually meaningless and useless